Weeks after losing 3 family members, this teen channeled his grief to help his hockey team seize the state championship title

 “I believe that bonding, that team unity, that ‘hockey family mentality’ came to fruition,” said Librizzi.
 “They were ready.”

-As a defenseman, scoring was not normally in Dorgan’s repertoire, yet he proved that notion wrong night after night during the playoffs.
+As a defenseman, scoring was not normally in Dorgan’s repertoire.
+Yet in the playoffs, he proved that notion wrong night after night.

 In the team’s quarterfinal match, Dorgan netted two goals with confidence, and he carried that spirit into the semifinal game.